QingliGuo/EGA_Data_submission/README.md

 # EGA Data submission

 Here are steps of data submission to EGA database.
-My goal is to submit a few BAM files as well as a joint VCF file for a study.
+My goal was to submit a few BAM files as well as a joint VCF file for a study.
 It was such a PAIN for a first time submitter, especially registering the metadata.

 Data encryption and submission codes are adapted from [Salpie Nowinski](https://github.com/salpie)